 Grantees may request project term extensions if the project is expected to exceed the 24-month deadline.
-Extensions will be limited to an additional 90 days and approved or disapproved by the MOSTF Board.
-Subsequent extensions or extensions more than 90 days shall be reviewed by the MOSTF staff and a recommendation of action will be forwarded to the Board.
-The Board may either approve or disapprove the extension.
+Extensions will be limited to an additional six (6) months and approved or disapproved by the MOSTF Board.
+Extensions or subsequent extensions may be reduced or denied at the Board's discretion.
 If the request is granted, the Grantee must sign a Project Agreement Amendment.
 If disapproved and the original grant term cannot be fulfilled, funding may be deobligated in part or in whole.
-All extension requests shall be submitted via the MOSTF online portal.
+An extension request form is provided on the MOSTF webpage at www.dfa.ms.gov/most.